Owings Mills Mall: Decline and closure

 The mall was quite popular throughout the mid-late eighties and well into the '90s.
 Exclusive and upscale stores such as Saks Fifth Avenue, Williams Sonoma, and Benetton were tenants.
 As a result of the renovations at other local Baltimore area suburban malls Towson Town Center and The Mall in Columbia, crime committed in and around the mall, and the shift in the socio-economic climate of the community surrounding the mall, Owings Mills Mall had steadily lost business since that time.

 Saks Fifth Avenue closed in 1996, and was replaced with JCPenney.

 Owings Mills Mall received growing competition as other local malls have expanded.
 Towson Town Center added Nordstrom in 1991 and that was the final blow to Owings Mills Mall upscale status.
 The Rouse Company purchased Towson Town Center in 1998.
 The Rouse Company and General Growth Properties have continued to promote Towson Town Center and The Mall in Columbia as premier malls, while leaving Owings Mills Mall stuck in the middle.

-An expansion in 1998 added Sears and Lord & Taylor, but closed in 2001 and 2002, respectively.
+An expansion in 1998 added Sears and Lord & Taylor, but they closed in 2001 and 2002, respectively.
 Stix n' Stuff, a short-lived furniture retailer moved into the Sears building, but closed in 2004, and the building was subsequently demolished to make way for an adjacent residential development.
 IFL (International Furniture Liquidators) moved into the Lord & Taylor building, but was short-lived and closed soon after.
 The building remained vacant until demolition.

 When Macy's acquired Hecht's in late 2006, Macy's moved into the former Hecht's building, and Boscov's moved in to the original Macy's building.
 However, Boscov's announced in 2008 that this location would close as part of a plan to close 10 locations due to the company filing for Chapter 11 Bankruptcy.
 This left JCPenney and Macy's as the remaining anchors.

 An October 2010 story on the mall in the Baltimore Sun stated that the mall was 22.6% vacant.
 WBAL-TV reported on November 10, 2011, that Owings Mills Mall would be demolished in 2013, with a new "outdoor style" mall similar to the revamped Hunt Valley Towne Centre to be completed by 2014.
 An October 2014 story in the Baltimore Business Journal stated that the mall was "about half vacant."

 In late September 2015, the interior of the mall was closed, leaving only Macy's, JCPenney, out-parcel restaurants and movie theater in operation.
-Macy's closed in November 2015, and JCPenney announced on January 13, 2016, that would close its Owings Mills location in the Spring.
+Macy's closed in November 2015, and JCPenney announced on January 13, 2016, that it would close its Owings Mills location in the Spring.

 Fixtures from the mall were auctioned in March 2016.
 Demolition of the mall started in August 2016, and was completed in March 2017.